 - Citation signals

-Read on for a detailed breakdown of each of these signals!
+Read on for a detailed breakdown of each of these signals and why they're so impactful!

 Google My Business Signals

-First off, if you haven’t claimed/verified/optimized your Google My Business listing, now is the time.
+First off, if you haven’t claimed, verified and optimized your Google My Business listing, now is the time.
 This is the top-ranking factor, and you can’t afford to ignore it.

 When a local consumer is searching for a business, Google uses your Google My Business info to determine if you’re the right fit for that search.